learnbyexample/learn_gnuawk/gnu_awk.md

 2.14
 ```

 By default, `awk` does more than split the input on spaces.
-It splits based on one or more sequence of space or tab or newline characters.
-In addition, any of these three characters at start or end of input gets trimmed and won't be part of field contents.
+It splits based on one or more sequence of **space** or **tab** or **newline** characters.
+In addition, any of these three characters at the start or end of input gets trimmed and won't be part of field contents.
 Input containing newline character will be covered in [Record separators](#record-separators) chapter.

 ```bash
 $ echo '   a   b   c   ' | awk '{print NF}'